Phonicmas/BiotechExpansionWarhammer40k/README.md

 6. Catalepsean Node

-    *Reduce sleep needed by 65%.
+    *Reduce sleep needed by 15%.

-    -Suppresses: Nervous and volatile
+    *Suppresses: Nervous and volatile

-    -Add ability that fills sleep bar a bit.
+    *Add ability that multiplies sleep needs by 90% and decrease conciousness by -10% for a day.

 7. Preomnor